Contributing to the Climate-Health CAFÉ Dataverse Collection#

 • Contributions should be relevant to climate and health research.

-• Contributions should not be identical to data stored in other repositories.
-The submission of processed derivatives or expansions of data accessible through existing sharing resources (ie: SEDAC, Google Earth Engine) are encouraged.
+• The submission of processed derivatives or expansions of data accessible through existing sharing resources (ie: SEDAC, Google Earth Engine) are encouraged.

 • Contributions should be in line with the licensing of raw source data.

-• Data contributors should only post data that they own, have generated, or have been granted permission to reshare in a manipulated version (ie: census data).
+• Data contributors should only post data that they own, have generated, or have been granted permission to reshare for increased accessibility (ie: census data).

 • No restricted access data (ie: data including personal identifying information) should be shared through the CAFE Collection.
 Contributions will be widely accessible to Harvard Dataverse users.